troelsfrostholm/receipt-api/README.md

 receipt-api is a demo project for a job interview with [OTH.IO](http://www.oth.io/ "OTH.IO")

-Please note, this is not production code, and should not be used for anything serious whatsoever.
+Please note, this is **not production code**, and **should not be used for anything serious** whatsoever.
 Use at your own risk, and only while having fun!

 ## Installation